 - Frequent coughing or sneezing

 Corrosion of Internal Components

 When the heating system isn’t covered or vented correctly during heavy rain, internal components can begin to corrode from the water damage.
 Don’t place a heavy tarp over the unit as this is a common mistake people make that cuts off ventilation.
-You can contact Air Comfort of KY in Louisville, KY, for heating maintenance service.
+You can contact [company_name] in Louisville, KY, for heating maintenance service.
 During maintenance, we’ll clean the internal components and replace parts that are no longer working.

 Heavy rain sometimes causes flooding, which is one of the most obvious causes behind damage to the heating system.
 We advise contacting an HVAC company if flood waters got to your unit.
 Even if your heating system seems to work correctly, you don’t know if mold is developing inside.
 Other problems that flooding can cause include pest infestations, damaged wiring, and clogs.
 These issues might not immediately shut down your heating but they eventually can.

 Experienced Heating and Air Conditioning Company in Louisville

 You can count on [company_name] to repair your heating system and help keep it in excellent working condition.
 We recommend heating maintenance at least once a year to check for water damage and as your standard tune-up.
 Heating tune-ups keep your system at maximum efficiency.
 Contact us today to get your system inspected.